 Une maman citron dit à ses enfants : “Pour vivre longtemps, il ne faut jamais être pressé !”

-Another great example of French play on words, this is a very popular joke in France.
 To être pressé means to be rushed, or literally, “to be pressed (for time).”
 Of course, the verb presser means to be squashed.
 In relation to fruit, pressé is understood with this second meaning, so the mother lemon advises her children both not to be rushed and not to be squashed in order to live for a long time.
-Clever!

 10. Un vol